cedadev/jasmin-docs-hugo-relearn/content/Getting Started/get-started-with-jasmin/_index.md

 title: Get Started with JASMIN
 ---

-This article explains the steps involved for most scientific end-users to gain access to the JASMIN environment.
+This article explains the steps involved for most users to gain access to the JASMIN environment.

 The [JASMIN](http://www.jasmin.ac.uk/) scientific data analysis environment is